stg-tud/type-pragmatics/README.md

 * Vampire calls appear in the console when running "Verify with Vampire", but no time passes between the calls and the proofs don't work: Vampire is not really executable and probably not inside the PATH used by Eclipse.
 Re-check step 2 of the installation steps.

 * The proofs are somehow not working and also the .stl files of the STLC case study throw parse errors in Eclipse: This behavior may occur sometimes due to a bug that we could not resolve yet.
 For the proofs to work as expected, it is important that all the .stl files relevant for a particular project do not throw parse errors.
 For the moment, you can reach this state by opening the .stl files in their "import-order" and waiting after each file that the file is processed without errors.
 For the STLC case study, this order can for example be:
   1. Syntax.stl
   2. Context.stl
   3. Gensym.stl
   4. Subst.stl
   5. AlphaEquivalence.stl
   6. Types.stl
   7. SubstLemmaAux.stl
   8. SubstLemma.stl
   9. choose either call-by-name oder call-by-value folder: Reduction.stl
   10. Preservation.stl or Progress.stl in the folder chosen in 9.
-If there are still parse errors after opening the files in this order, close everything again, restart Eclipse, an try again.
+  If there are still parse errors after opening the files in this order, close everything again, restart Eclipse, and try again.

 * Everything seems to work (notably, the issues described before can be ruled out) but when I click "Verify with Vampire" in the STLC case study, the program runs for some time and then it is reported that no proof could be found for some goal: Currently, in the STLC case study, all the proofs should work.
 Clean the proof status of the .stl file by clicking "Verification - Clean" and try again with a higher timeout for Vampire (e.g. "Verify with Vampire (60)").